Principles of Cortana skills design

 Use default values when the user is not specific.
-For example, if the user says, "Make my room warmer," Cortana should say, "I’ve raised your room temperature to 72 degrees" instead of "Sure, what temperature?"
+For example, if the user says,"Make my room warmer," Cortana should say, "I’ve raised your room temperature to seventy two degrees" instead of "Sure, what temperature?"

 Break lists into manageable pieces

-For most people, the human brain can only remember a small amount of information when listening to instructions.
+Generally, the human brain can only remember a limited amount of information when listening to instructions.
 Limit voice interactions to only what is absolutely required.
 For example, present only three items of a list at a time.

-Good: I've found 10 concerts near you.
-Number 1.
-Spring Fling.
-Number 2.
-Hot Summer Night.
-Number 3.
-Falls a coming.
+Good: I've found ten concerts near you.
+Number one, Spring Fling.
+Number two, Hot Summer Night.
+Number three, Fall's A-coming.
 Would you like to hear more?
-Bad: I've found 10 concerts near you.
-Number 1.
-Spring Fling.
-Number 2.
-Hot Summer Night.
-Number 3.
-Falls a coming.
-Number 4. ....

 Cortana's text-to-speech translator handles most text such as abbreviations and special characters automatically.